wizeline/tea/src/icons/SVGIcon/Readme.md

 **Note:** When the name property is not specified or an invalid name is specified the `<Icon />` component will not render any component.

-In these cases `null` is returned.
+In these cases `null` is returned and the component is not rendered.

 ```jsx
 <div>